The Data We Forgot We Had: A Tagging System for Research Serendipity

 - Any income data needing COL adjustment

-Here's a simple schema with four dimensions that support future retrieval:
+A simple schema with four dimensions supports future retrieval:

 Coverage Geography, time, unit of analysis CA metros, 2018-2023, quarterly